Mike Gordon President of Business Operations

 Lindsey Willhite Director of Public Relations

-Lindsey Willhite is in his seventh season as the Wolves’ director of public relations.
+Lindsey Willhite is in his eighth season as the Wolves’ director of public relations.

 Prior to joining the organization, the 50-year-old spent 22 years as a Daily Herald sports writer, where he covered everything from high school sports to the pros.
 He focused on college football and basketball, but helped with the paper’s coverage of the Bears, the 2005 World Series champion White Sox and the 2010 Stanley Cup champion Blackhawks.